jimbonothing64/todoapp/README.md

 - Using svelte because new and fun, seems quite quick to develop.
 - Using axios because used in past, could use fetch but speed.
 - Retro styling because simple is good ;)
+- Deleting tasks is broken, ran out of time to fix.